ACMILabs/bowiepixel/readme.md

 1. Pop your Instagram API Access Token token into the variable `$instagramAccessToken` in `urldetails.php`.
 2. In `jsongenerator.php`, set `instagramKeyword` to the hashtag or keyword you'd like to use.
 3. In `index.php` you'll want to update the title, meta tags and `aboutBowiePixel` sections to all refer to your own project.
+4. Add a directory `json` for the cached Instagram data to to be saved.

 **Beware**: before deploying to a production server, there are some things you should know:
 -   In the PHP scripts, Curl is currently set not to check peer or host.
 This exposes the script to MITM attacks.
 In a production environment, you may wish to use a CA bundle and switch over to a more secure approach.